Thermal transport in nanostructures: Theoretical models for nanotubes

 In general, the thermal conductivity is a tensor quality, but for this discussion, it is only important to consider the diagonal elements:

 where C is the specific heat, and vz and $\tau$ are the group velocity and relaxation time of a given phonon state.

-At low temperatures (T is far less than Debye temperature), the relaxation time is determined by scattering of fixed impurities, defects, sample boundaries, etc. and is roughly constant.
+At temperatures far below the Debye temperature, the relaxation time is determined by scattering of fixed impurities, defects, sample boundaries, etc. and is roughly constant.
 Therefore, in ordinary materials, the low-temperature thermal conductivity has the same temperature dependence as the specific heat.
 However, in anisotropic materials, this relationship does not strictly hold.
 Because the contribution of each state is weighted by the scattering time and the square of the velocity, the thermal conductivity preferentially samples states with large velocity and scattering time.
 For instance, in graphite, the thermal conductivity parallel to the basal planes is only weakly dependent on the interlayer phonons.
 In SWNT bundles, it is likely that k(T) depends only on the on-tube phonons, rather than the intertube modes.